cjdbarlow/Part-One/circle-system.md

 ##Principles
 A circle circuit consists of:
-* A y-piece, connecting the circuit to the patient
+* A Y-piece, connecting the circuit to the patient
 * Expiratory and inspiratory valves, ensuring unidirectional flow
 * A means of generating pressure
 In most systems this consists of both a ventilator and a resevoir bag with APL valve attached, with a bag/vent switch to swap between circuits.